Business Loans After Bankruptcy

 Even if you had perfect credit prior to filing for bankruptcy, credit bureaus have indicated that they deduct anywhere between 130-200 points after bankruptcy.
 Even an almost-perfect score of 800 would be at 600 at that point, too low to qualify for a bank loan.

 Someone who has been in the financial difficulties that lead to bankruptcy likely doesn’t have a perfect score to begin with, and it can take seven to ten years for it to roll off your credit report.
-It will take many years before a traditional bank will lend to you, which is why alternative lenders and others have entered the lending market.
+It will take many years before a traditional bank will lend to you, which is why alternative lenders and others have entered the lending market with high risk business loans.
 They help deserving business owners obtain capital even after past mistakes.

-A loan taken out after bankruptcy is unlikely to take the form of a fixed-rate, term loan, but rather will be an alternative form of capital.
+A loan taken out after bankruptcy is unlikely to take the form of a fixed-rate, term loan, but rather will be an alternative form of working capital loans.
 Funding decisions could be based on credit card sales, monthly revenues, or past due receivables.
 Here are four types of loans available to business owners after a bankruptcy.

 After a bankruptcy, a bad credit business loan is likely the right loan product for you.
-Offered by alternative lenders who specialize in lending to customers that banks reject, they do not treat your credit score and past bankruptcy as an insurmountable barrier.
+Offered by alternative lenders who specialize in private business loans to customers that banks reject, they do not treat your credit score and past bankruptcy as an insurmountable barrier.

 Alternative lenders will look at your credit score, and do not lend below a score of 500, but they consider your score within the context of your current business.
 If you have sufficient monthly revenues of $8,000 and above your odds are quite good that you will be approved.
 While they might request tax returns and bank statements for higher value loans, sometimes revenues and proof of your identity are enough to get approved.